Metrovick electric vehicles: Preservation

-Two MetroVick milk floats have survived into preservation.
-Both were operated by dairies in Sheffield, close to MetroVick's factory.
+Three MetroVick milk floats have survived into preservation.
+All were operated by dairies in Sheffield, close to MetroVick's factory.
 Kelham Island Museum have an 18-22 cwt model, supplied to the Sheffield and Eccleshall Co-operative Society in 1940, and used by them until the 1990s.
 It was then given to the museum, who used it to move things around the museum site, prior to it becoming a static exhibit.
-It carries a green livery.
-The second is another 18-22 cwt model, supplied as part of the first batch of 36 electric vehicles bought by the Brightside and Carbrook Co-operative Society in 1938.
+It carries a green livery, and the registration number GWJ 586.
+A second Sheffield and Eccleshall Co-op vehicle is displayed at the South Yorkshire Transport Museum in Aldwarke, Rotherham.
+It dates from 1940, and carries the registration number GWE 606.
+The third is another 18-22 cwt model, supplied as part of the first batch of 36 electric vehicles bought by the Brightside and Carbrook Co-operative Society in 1938.
 It carries the registration number FWB 784, and remained in commercial service until the early 1970s.
 After withdrawal, it was donated to an enthusiast in Sheffield and spent some time at the Sheffield Bus Museum, before moving to The Transport Museum, Wythall in 1997.
 Major restoration work is required, but meanwhile it is on public display in its unrestored state.